MauritsMolberg/OscilloWatch/README.md

 ---

 ### Results
 Numerical results are stored in table form in a CSV file.
-Explanations for the results are given [here](results.md).
+Each result that can be stored is explained in the [Results](https://github.com/MauritsMolberg/OscilloWatch/wiki/Results) page in the wiki.
 They are split into basic and advanced results, similar to the settings.
-By default, only the basic results are included by default.
+By default, only the basic results are included.
 Advanced results can be included by enabling the setting `include_advanced_results`.

 Additionally, results are stored in a PKL file with the Pickle library.